ibm-cloud-docs/vmwaresolutions/archiref/opsprocs/opsprocs-trouble.md

 | New vCenter Server Certificate Does Not Appear to Load | After the replacement of the default vCenter Server certificates, the new certificates might not appear to load.
 For more information, see [New vCenter Server certificate does not appear to load](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vcenterhost.doc/GUID-415CF843-42E8-4AD7-98EC-7265227337B6.html){: external}. |
 | vCenter Server Cannot Connect to Managed Hosts | After the replacement of the default vCenter Server certificates and restarting the system, vCenter Server cannot connect to managed hosts.
 For more information, see [vCenter Server cannot connect to managed hosts](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vcenterhost.doc/GUID-8D3DCEC4-50B6-4523-BF24-0DE6C65600E9.html){: external}. |
 | Cannot Configure vSphere HA When Using Custom SSL Certificates | After the installation of custom SSL certificates, attempts to enable vSphere High Availability (HA) fail.
 For more information, see [Cannot configure vSphere HA when you use custom SSL certificates](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.vsphere.vcenterhost.doc/GUID-3FC16DC8-7157-4340-AB8A-B8DC87D7DC0F.html){: external}. |
 {: caption="Table 1.
-Typical vCenter Server troubleshooting" caption-side="top"}
+Typical vCenter Server troubleshooting" caption-side="bottom"}
 {: #table5}
 {: tab-title="vCenter"}
 {: tab-group="trbl-scenarios"}